skjolber/3d-bin-container-packing/README.md

 ### Placement-controls
 Determines the best placement for a box.

 Can consider a range of options, like stability, stacking height, structural integrity and so on; even randomization is possible.
+Note that these features are not necessarily implemented in the packagers within this project.

 # Visualizer
 There is a simple output [visualizer](visualization) included in this project, based of [three.js](https://threejs.org/).
 This visualizer is currently intended as a tool for developing better algorithms; not as stacking instructions.